 Co-living also provides other benefits that conventional housing doesn’t.
 The aforementioned co-living platform Common organizes your social life too, with weekly Sunday brunches, movie nights, neighborhood outings, and spontaneous TV binge-watching sessions.

-Co-living also helps with the headaches of conventional living, like moving and roommates, and many of these new platforms are using technology to help alleviate bad matches.
+Co-living also helps with the headaches of conventional living, like moving and roommates, and many of these new platforms are using technology to help alleviate bad matches (and hopefully avoid roommate horror stories).
 For example, the co-living platform Ollie uses its app and customized questionnaire to match residents together.
 It’s like online dating, but for roommates.

 Millennials and community

 Co-living is also addressing another emerging epidemic of our times: loneliness.
 Lower rates of marriage coupled with excessive use of technology has drastically increased loneliness among young professionals.
 A recent poll from YouGov, a polling firm and market research company, found that 30% of millennials say they feel lonely:

 “People are spending so much time on their phones that many people feel isolated and alone.
 Humans are a social species, a “pack animal” so to speak, so we need lots of human connection.
 Co-living is a return to the natural social dynamics that people crave.” – Jay Standish, Co-founder of OpenDoor Co-living